Stressing about your Debtor's Exam?

 - All records reflecting debts owed to Third parties;

-- Any and all other documents that may identify assets as orded by the Court order.
+- Any and all other documents that may identify assets as ordered by the Court order.

 If you don't have any money to collect, then there's nothing that they can collect.
 So you don't have to worry about it.

-If you're schedule for a Debtor's Examination, and you need help preparing for and responding to the Court order give us a call we can help.
+If you're scheduled for a Debtor's Examination, and you need help preparing for and responding to the Court order contact us today and we can help.